-You and the school have the right to:
+You and the public agency have the right to:

-- Be accompanied and advised by legal counsel or by individuals with knowledge and training with respect to special education or the problems of students with disabilities; - Present evidence, confront, cross-examine, and compel the attendance of any witnesses; - Prohibit the introduction of any evidence at the hearing that has not been disclosed at least 5 business days prior to the hearing; - Separate the witnesses so that they do not hear other witnesses' testimony; - Be provided with an interpreter; - Conduct discovery; - Obtain a written or electronic verbatim transcript of the hearing; and - Obtain a written or electronic copy of the findings of facts and decision.
+- Be accompanied and advised by legal counsel or by individuals with special knowledge and training with respect to special education or the problems of students with disabilities; - Be represented by an individual who is not an attorney as permitted by I.C.
+4-21.5-3-15(b); - Present evidence, confront, cross-examine, and compel the attendance of any witnesses; - Prohibit the introduction of any evidence at the hearing that has not been disclosed at least 5 business days prior to the hearing; - Separate the witnesses so that they do not hear other witnesses' testimony; Be provided with an interpreter; - Conduct discovery; - Obtain a written or electronic verbatim transcript of the hearing; and - Obtain a written or electronic copy of the findings of facts and decision.